fdeblasio/pokeemerald-expansion/notes.md

     - Change Kirlia and Dusclops to fit the type of move used?

 ## FireRed:
+- Pewter:
+    - Add Pokemon/grass to Pewter City for grinding
+    - Lower Brock's level?
+- Mt.
+Moon:
+    - Figure out a way to get second fossil
+- Route 4:
+    - Remove ledge
+- Cerulean:
+    - Have Misty only available after Rival/Bill?
+    - Lower Misty's level? (lower wild levels too in that case)
+- Vermilion:
+    - Get SS Anne to stay?
+        - Might cause conflict with Seagallop

 - Decap:
     - Trainer Tower
-- Add Pokemon/grass to Pewter City for grinding.
-Also lower Brock's level
 - Disable Contest summary screen?
 - Rock Slide, Body Slam, Swords Dance, and Thunder Wave are tutors in FRLG but are now TMs due to Emerald
     - Two Island lady can give out Blast Burn/Frenzy Plant/Hydro Cannon TMs instead of teaching moves